MatthiasGwiozda/shopping-list/README.md

     - create skeleton-component
         - ~~create folder~~
         - add typescript - file to html (transpiler should recognize the new components - folder for skripts)
+    - make effect for menu - item, which is currently active
     - create html - pages for routes
         - link html - pages with the routes

 # electron-quick-start